Welcome to the home page of PragSec lab at Stony Brook University!

 PragSec is a portmanteau word composed of the words Pragmatic and Security.
 These two words are core to the type of research that we conduct.

 On the one hand, we focus on empirical, large-scale studies, in an effort to measure and understand an ever expading Internet and an increasingly complicated threat landscape.
-On the other hand, we develop real, pragmatic defense mechanisms that can detect and stop attackers today, and not some time in the future when the Internet will be a more secure place.
+On the other hand, we develop real, pragmatic defense mechanisms that can detect and stop attackers today, and not some time in the future when the Internet will be a more well-designed set of protocols.

 |Name||Degree & Year||First Appointment|